jsommers/cbook/tutorial.rst

 Since this may be the first C program you've seen, we'll walk through it line by line:

-  1. The first line (``#include <stdio.h>``) tells the C compiler that we intend to use functions that are declared in a "header" file called ``stdio.h``.
+  1. The first line (``#include <stdio.h>``) tells the C compiler that we intend to use functions that are in the *C standard library* and declared in a *header file* called ``stdio.h``.
 This line is (somewhat) analogous to saying ``import`` in Python or Java.
 The file ``stdio.h`` contains declarations for input/output functions in C, such as ``printf`` and ``fgets``, which we will use to print text to the console and get input from a user, respectively.
-See the chapter on :ref:`C-standard-library-functions` for more discussion of ``#include`` files.
+Including those declarations in our program lets the compiler know the type signatures of the functions we want to use (i.e., the data types of the function parameters, and the return type).
+See :ref:`preprocessing <preprocessing>` for more discussion of ``#include`` files.

   2. The second line is another ``#include`` line to tell the C compiler that we want to use some string-related functions.
-In particular, we use ``#include <string.h>`` because we want to use a function called ``strlen``, which is used to find the length of a string.
+In particular, we use ``#include <string.h>`` because we want to use a function called ``strlen``, which is used to compute the length of a string.

   4. Line 4 starts a function called ``main``, which is the function in which every C program **must** start.
 If you don't define a ``main`` function, the compiler will complain loudly.
 Notice that the return value of ``main`` is of type ``int``.
 In UNIX-based systems (and C), it is common for functions to return an integer value indicating whether the function "succeeded" or not.
 Weirdly enough 0 usually means "success" and some non-zero value (usually -1, or some other negative number) means "failure".
 If you look at line 10, you'll see that we unconditionally return 0 to indicate that the program successfully completes.
-The ``main`` function can also take two parameters; see :ref:`the main function <the-main-function>` for more about ``main``.
+(The ``main`` function can also take two parameters; see :ref:`the main function <the-main-function>` for more about ``main``.)

   5. We print a prompt for a user using the ``printf`` function.
 There shouldn't be anything particularly surprising about this function call: as in Java, the string we print out is delimited with double quotes (``"``).
 In C, all strings **must** be delimited with double quotes, unlike Python which has three different ways of enclosing text (single, double, and triple quotes).
 (Note that, like Java, single characters must be enclosed in single quotes in C.)  You can also see on line 5 that the ``printf`` statement is terminated with a semicolon.
 As with Java, all statements in C must end with a semicolon.
 The ``printf`` function can take any number of parameters, and a "format" string can define how to display different data types.
 See :ref:`stdio reference <stdio>` for more.

   6. On line 6, we declare a variable called ``name``, which is an array of length 32 of ``char``.
 A string in C is represented as an array of characters, where the last character of the string contains the special character ``'\0'``.
 This character is referred to as the "null" character and is used to delimit strings.
 Unlike any other language you have probably encountered so far, the *representation* of a string in C is completely transparent: there is no "information hiding" or abstraction here --- it is all visible.
 Thus, unlike strings in Python and Java which are *immutable*, strings in C are completely mutable.
 Changing a string in C boils down to modifying individual characters of the string.
 You just need to be sure that the string is terminated with the special ``'\0'`` (null) character.
 See :ref:`character literals <character-literals>` for more information on character literals and the null character.

       One thing that may not be obvious on line 6 is that this statement only declares the variable ``name``.
-The C compiler does not do any automatic initialization of the string.
+The C compiler and runtime environment does not do any automatic initialization of the string.
 So at the point of declaration, the programmer cannot assume that there is anything known about the contents of ``name`` --- it is currently what ever random characters that may have resided in the memory location occupied by ``name`` prior to its being brought to life.

   7. The next statement calls the ``fgets`` C library function to get input from the keyboard.
 There are three parameters we pass: the string variable we created on line 6 (``name``), the maximum number of characters that ``name`` can hold (32), and the "input stream" that we wish to read from.
 The variable name ``stdin`` is predefined in the ``<stdio.h>`` header file, so we can just use it directly as the third parameter.  ``stdin`` means "standard input", and (usually) refers to input that can be collected from the keyboard.
 As you'll see later on in this book, you can also use ``fgets`` to read from files that you open.
 See :ref:`stdio reference <stdio>` for more.